-Quick question: what is or was the most difficult part of starting and growing your small business?
-We’d venture the guess that more often than not, the answer to that question is “getting the money.”
-You don’t have to watch Shark Tank to realize just how difficult it can be to get investors for a great idea, especially considering the fact that it can take years for your business to actually become profitable.
+Quick Question: What is or was the most difficult part of starting and growing your small business?
+We’d venture the guess that, more often than not, the answer to that question is “getting the money.”
+You don’t have to watch Shark Tank to realize just how difficult it can be to get investors for a great idea, especially considering the fact that it can take years for your business actually to become profitable.

 Fortunately, raising money is becoming increasingly simple for small businesses in the digital age, thanks to the power of crowdfunding.
-You may know it as the tool that your Facebook friends used to raise money for a good cause, be it a social issue or a relative needing money for medical expenses.
+You may know it as the tool that your Facebook friends use to raise money for a good cause, be it a social issue or a relative needing money for medical expenses.
 But in 2015, crowdfunding has also become a powerful tool for small businesses to leverage.

 In fact, crowdfunding is scheduled to surpass venture capital raising for the first time next year!
 Here’s how you can take advantage of the concept for your own business.

 Forbes.com defines the concept as “the practice of funding a project or venture by raising many small amounts of money from a large number of people, typically via the Internet.”

 Instead of going to the bank to ask for a loan, you simply ask the people around you to contribute a little bit each.
 In return, they will often get a small reward, from a share in the company to a company T-shirt or similar benefits.

 The list of potential crowdfunding tools is large and continues to grow.
 You have probably heard of GoFundMe and Kickstarter, but they are far from the only websites small businesses can use to seek investment.

 Services like AngelList (not to confuse with the similarly named AngiesList), CircleUp, Crowdfunder, EquityNet, Fundable, RocketHub, SeedInvest and others are designed specifically for small businesses, with a network of potential investors just waiting to distribute their money into a concept they deem worthy.